Islamic Republic of Iran Army Aviation: Role

-Beside military duties, Havanirooz is also involved in civil duties, including emergency management (firefighting, medevac, search and rescue) and aerial photography.
+Beside military duties, Havanirooz is involved in civil duties, including emergency management (firefighting, medevac, search and rescue) and aerial photography.

 History

 Imperial Iranian Army Aviation

-The core of the force was established in 1962 as the Imperial Iranian Army Aviation (IIAA) during the Pahlavi era as part of the Imperial Iranian Army with 6 Cessna 180 (U-17) aircraft and 6 pilots based in Isfahan.
-Meanwhile, officers were sent to the United States to be trained.
+In 1962, the core of the force was established as the Imperial Iranian Army Aviation (IIAA) during the Pahlavi era as part of the Imperial Iranian Army with 6 Cessna 180 (U-17) aircraft and 6 pilots based in Isfahan.
+Officers were sent to the United States to be trained.
 The number of aircraft was 30 by 1966.
-In that year, 17 Kaman HH-43B Huskie helicopters were purchased from the United States.
-Iran also received 12 Cessna O-2As (which still can fly but are out of service).
+In 1966, 17 Kaman HH-43B Huskie helicopters were purchased from the United States.
+Iran also received 12 Cessna O-2As, which still can fly but are out of service.

 In 1971, the unit was expanded from an Aviation Battalion into an Aviation Regiment, with the purchase of Agusta-Bell 205A Iroquois and Agusta-Bell 206 JetRanger helicopters from Italy.
-Officers being sent to Italy for the related flight and technical courses.
+Officers were sent to Italy for the related flight and technical courses.
 The Cessnas were phased out of service as the 205A's became operational.